i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 *Figure: The abstract symbol for the NAND gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active unless both inputs A and B are active.*

-![NAND Gate (Composite) in CircuitVerse](./images/NAND-gate-composite_circuitverse.png) *Figure: A composite NAND gate in CircuitVerse, constructed from AND and NOT gates.*
+![NAND Gate (Composite) in CircuitVerse](./images/NAND-gate-composite_circuitverse.png) *Figure: A composite NAND gate in CircuitVerse, constructed using only OR and NOT gates.
+This diagram shows how the NAND function can be achieved by inverting the output of a composite AND gate built from these primitives, without using a dedicated AND gate block.*

 -   **Formal Definition:** The NAND gate performs a **NOT-AND** operation—negation of AND.
 -   **Symbols:** `A NAND B` or `¬(A ∧ B)`.